johnperry-math/AoC2023/More_Detailed_Comparison.md

 * Much as there was no semicolon after the `.sum()`, the lack of a semicolon after the last instance of `number` indicates that the closure's result passes to the next iterator method.
 * All of this is done *for each input `line`*!

-### Comments
+### Error handling

-The Ada is straightforward and intuitive, though my comments make it look wordy.
-At least on file handling, Ada's reputation for verbosity seems a little undeserved.

-The Rust is fine; I can certainly read the general outline of the Rust without too much trouble, and I can appreciate the elegance in it.

-#### Points to Ada

-Even after three years of using Rust, I usually prefer imperative style (more on this below) and this seems like a good example.
-Rust's functional style takes getting used to.
-I've seen closures before and am not averse to them, at least when they're short, but the inline nesting of code through closures can start to look like a [Pyramid of Doom](https://en.wikipedia.org/wiki/Pyramid_of_doom_(programming)#Resolution).

-The inability to iterate directly over the `String`'s 8-bit elements with a `for` loop, *even though that's what the string holds*, made me feel as if I had to work harder to accomplish some pretty simple things in Rust.
-The tools I used were more powerful, for sure!
-But it felt like more work.

-#### Points to Rust

-The Rust code above was unable to examine the `Line` or `Char` until it extracted it from the `Result` type via `.unwrap` or, preferably, `.expect`, forcing the programmer at least to *think about* the possibility of an error when opening the file.
+The Rust code above was unable to examine the `Line` or `Char` until it extracted it from the `Result` type via `.unwrap` or, preferably, `.expect`.
+This makes it a bit more verbose _on this task_ than Ada, and a common criticism of Ada is that it's verbose, but that's because it's forcing the programmer at least to *think about* the possibility of an error when opening the file.
 Rust code does routinely; its philosophy is that, when the program encounters an exceptional condition, the system either

 * `.panic!`s (a bad thing!), or
 * returns an `Option` or `Result`type, so the developer to handle them at an appropriate time.